 Step 5: Repeat

-For some people you might need to go though the process, or certain steps, with them multiple times.
+For some people, you might need to go through the process, or certain steps, with them multiple times.
 It might not be a matter of the person not liking comics as a medium, but they just haven’t found that particular gateway comic.
 This might just be a matter of exposing them to more comics you think they might enjoy.

 Give these steps a try and let me know how they work out for you.
 If you have your own techniques or success stories please share them in the comments below.
 Based on your comments I’ll refine this guide to make it as helpful as possible!